Transposition of the great arteries

 When to see a doctor

-Transposition of the great arteries occurs during fetal growth when your baby's heart is developing.
-Why this defect occurs is unknown in most cases.
+Transposition of the great arteries occurs during pregnancy when the baby's heart is developing.
+The cause is most often unknown.

-Normally, the pulmonary artery — which carries blood from your heart to your lungs to receive oxygen — is attached to the lower right chamber (right ventricle).
+- Usually, the artery that carries blood from the heart to the lungs (pulmonary artery) connects to the heart's lower right chamber (right ventricle).

-In transposition of the great arteries, the positions of the pulmonary artery and the aorta are switched.
-The pulmonary artery is connected to the left ventricle, and the aorta is connected to the right ventricle.
+In a complete transposition of the great arteries (also called dextro-transposition of the great arteries), the pulmonary artery and the aorta have switched positions.
+The pulmonary artery connects to the left ventricle, and the aorta is connected to the right ventricle.

-Oxygen-poor blood circulates through the right side of the heart and back to the body without passing through the lungs.
-Oxygen-rich blood circulates through the left side of the heart and directly back into the lungs without being circulated to the rest of the body.
+As a result, oxygen-poor blood flows through the right side of the heart and back to the body without passing through the lungs.
+Oxygen-rich blood flows through the left side of the heart and directly back into the lungs without being pumped to the rest of the body.